Gillian Reynolds

-Gillian Reynolds (née Morton; born 15 November 1935) is an English radio critic.
-After writing for The Guardian from 1967 to 1974, she was the radio critic for The Daily Telegraph for over 42 years, from 1975 to 2018.
+Gillian Reynolds (née Morton; born 15 November 1935) is an English radio critic and journalist.
+After writing for The Guardian from 1967 to 1974, she was the radio critic for The Daily Telegraph for more than 42 years, from 1975 to 2018.
 She then continued her career at The Sunday Times, where she wrote about radio until 2021.

 Early life

 Morton's father was a seaman while her mother was a market trader.
 She was raised in a council house in Norris Green, Liverpool.
 She was educated at Broad Square County Primary School and Liverpool Institute High School for Girls, followed by St Anne's College, Oxford, where she read English.
-After leaving Oxford, she undertook postgraduate research at Mount Holyoke College in the United States for a year.
+After leaving Oxford University, she undertook postgraduate research at Mount Holyoke College in the United States for a year.